Frequently Asked Questions

 Can I fax the application packet?

-No, original documents must be received through mail or delivered in person by given deadlines.
+No, original documents must be received through the mail or delivered in person by given deadlines.

 How long is the waiting list?

 SUSCC does not have a “Waiting List”.
 Students must apply for the program to be included in the rank order for acceptance.
 The top students are admitted and a select number of students are placed on an alternate list in case we have an opening available before the program begins.

 I applied a year ago and was on the waiting list.
 Why haven’t I heard anything?